Lifeline by Charles E. Corry, Ph.D.This site is supported and maintained by the Equal Justice Foundation.

 Use 911 if you really need it, but the odds are calling 911 isn't going to solve your immediate problem, and it may well make the situation worse.
 As with a nuclear attack, it is Mutually Assured Destruction (MAD) in most cases.

 Based on FY 1997-1998 figures, 12,166 domestic violence cases were filed in Colorado state courts as a class 6 felony or lower.
 About 4,331 people were convicted, or 36% of those charged.
-It is estimated that the very large majority of those convicted pled guilty or no contest.
+The very large majority of those convicted pled guilty or no contest.
 Thus, an individual has a very substantial chance of winning if they take their case to trial.
-If a person obtains competent counsel, and the facts support their case, it is estimated that an individual has a better than 95% chance of acquittal in a jury trial on charges involving domestic violence.

-Conversely, we estimate that 80% to 90% of the time a call to 911 leads to a breakup of the relationship, though it may be as low as only half the time, and the breakup may not occur immediately after the first call.
-Thus, between 20,000 and 36,000 intimate relationships likely end in a year as a result of these calls.
+Conversely, we estimate that 80% to 90% of the time a call to 911 leads to an eventual breakup of the relationship within two years, if not sooner.
+Thus, between 20,000 and 36,000 intimate relationships likely end every year as a result of these calls.
 The results are broken homes, acrimony, heartbroken men, women, and, especially, children as a result of what may have been a reflexive moment of anger or panic.

 As a guess, perhaps half of these 20,000 to 36,000 relationships might have survived if 911 had not been called.
 Estimates clearly show that about 80% of the couples involved in domestic violence cases want to stay together.
-Since probable cause is found for only about 15% of the calls, lets assume the 16,000 to 30,000 couples whose relationship could be saved come from the ~85% of the 911 calls that have no real basis.
+Since probable cause is presently found for only about 5% of the calls, lets assume the 19,000 to 34,000 couples whose relationship could be saved come from the ~95% of the 911 calls that have no real basis.
 Lets further extrapolate by assuming that these couples have, on average, one child each.
-If our estimates are in the ballpark, we are looking at 48,000 to 90,000 individuals per year whose lives are wrecked by 911 calls (16,000 to 30,000 couples + one child per couple).
+If our estimates are in the ballpark, we are looking at 57,000 to 102,000 individuals per year whose lives are wrecked by 911 calls (19,000 to 34,000 couples + one child per couple).

-Lawyers, courts, and domestic violence and divorce industries thrive in these circumstances, but the individuals involved are destroyed.
+Lawyers, courts, and domestic violence and divorce industries thrive in these circumstances, but the individuals involved are emotionally and financially destroyed.

 Mutually assured destruction is no saner in an intimate relationship than between nations.